Good academic standing (3.0 GPA preferred) and demonstrated interest and ability in creative writing.

 University of Iowa degree-seeking students may apply for a Need-Based Study Abroad Grant and/or a Summer & Short-term Study Abroad Scholarship.
 Applications are available on the UI's Study Abroad web site.

 Information about the suggested itinerary is in this handout: Travel Information.
 Please print the page about independent transportation in case you need it.

-Please turn in your Flight Information Form as soon as you have made your flight arrangements.
+IMPORTANT: Please turn in your Flight Information Form as soon as you have made your flight arrangements.
 University of Iowa students, please turn the form in at the study abroad office.
 Non-UI students, please email the form to email@example.com with the subject line "IWP 2014 flight information form".

 (for non-Iowa students, please have postmarked by April 7)

 Submit these documents to the Study Abroad office at the following address:

 The University of Iowa